SovnSkyrim/QWEST/README.md

 Any criticism on that is NOT welcome, and it is, in fact, the only aspect of the game I do not take ANY criticism from.
 Hearing complaints about this stuff gives me an instant headache.
 I cannot please everybody, so I decided to please myself.

+## Creation Club (CC Content) Support?

+Never gonna happen, I don't like paid mods, at all, I don't think they're that high quality, and maintaining 2 profiles is already painful, so 2 more (EnaiRim CC and SimonRim CC) would be extremely annoying (we're talking running Synthesis 8 times, DynDOLOD and Occlusion 4 time).
+CC Content isn't considered like DLCs (Dawnguard/Dragonborn/Hearthfire) and will never be treated as such.
+Using them with QWEST! would be like installing your own mods: Support is forfeited; and they will NOT work without patching.

 ## I want to support your work!

 I thank you for that thought but you should probably donate to Wabbajack first.
 Link [here](https://www.patreon.com/user/overview?u=11907933).
 If you still want to only support me, my patreon is [here](https://www.patreon.com/Sovn).